Brad A. Meisner

 University of Toronto

-After completing my graduate studies at York University in the School of Kinesiology and Health Science (KHS), I was an Assistant Professor in the Department of Psychology at Ryerson University (2011-2013) and then the School of Health and Human Performance at Dalhousie University (2013-2017).
-As of July 1, 2017, I am delighted to return to KHS as a faculty member.
+I joined the School of Kinesiology and Health Science at York University as a faculty member on July 1, 2017.
+Previously, I was an Assistant Professor in the Department of Psychology at Ryerson University (2011-2013) and the School of Health and Human Performance at Dalhousie University (2013-2017).

 - Meisner, B. A., Linton, V., Séguin, A., & Spassiani, N. A. (2017).
 Examining chronic disease, pain-related impairment, and physical activity among middle-aged and older adults in Canada: Implications for current and future aging populations.
 Topics in Geriatric Rehabilitation, 33(3), 182-192.